Travel Registration FAQs

 You should also update your contact information if you get a local cell phone number once in country.

 Skip sections that you don’t have complete information for yet.
-Don’t begin to enter details for a given section until you’re ready to enter all required fields (*) for that section.
+In the MyTrips website, don’t begin to enter details for a given section until you’re ready to enter all required fields (*) for that section.

-Partial itineraries from BCD Travel, Egencia, HTT Travel, Milne Travel, OT&T Travel, Protravel, and Travel Collaborative automatically import into International SOS MyTrips as long as you're the only person on the itinerary and your first name, last name, and email address match what you have in your MyTrips profile.
+Partial itineraries from BCD Travel, Egencia, HTT Travel, Milne Travel, OT&T Travel, Protravel, and Travel Collaborative automatically import into International SOS MyTrips and the Assistance App as long as you're the only person on the itinerary and your first name, last name, and email address match what you have in your MyTrips and Assistance App profile.

-Additionally, the agency data does not provide sufficient detail to contact you in an emergency, so we strongly suggest you log in to International SOS MyTrips to update your profile with your preferred contact information and an emergency contact.
+Additionally, the agency data does not provide sufficient detail to contact you in an emergency, so we strongly suggest you log in to International SOS MyTrips and/or the Assistance App to update your profile with your preferred contact information and an emergency contact.

 Yes.
 You should register with your embassy whenever you travel internationally.
-International SOS MyTrips information is not forwarded to any embassy or government agency.
+International SOS MyTrips and Assistance App information is not forwarded to any embassy or government agency.

 Registration with an embassy enables the government to help you in circumstances where their assistance is critical (e.g. lost passports, arrests, natural disasters, etc.).